-The Hunthausen Activity Center is expected to open during the 2016-2017 academic year.
-The facility will consist of a climbing tower, bouldering wall, outdoor recreation center, multi-purpose exercise rooms, gymnasium, cardiovascular equipment and weight equipment.
+The Hunthausen Activity Center provides students with the opportunity to engage in recreation, fitness, intramurals and outdoor programming.
+The facility consists of a climbing tower, bouldering wall, outdoor recreation center, multi-purpose exercise rooms, gymnasium, cardiovascular equipment and weight equipment.
 The purpose of the center is to promote the health and wellness of Carroll College students and employees.